 Many variations of mole based on region, availability of ingredients and heritage can be found throughout Mexico.
-The state of Oaxaca is called “the land of the seven moles”, and they are known for their mole negro, colorado, amarillo, verde, chichilo, coloradito, and mancha manteles (or tablecloth stainer).
+The state of Oaxaca is known as “the land of the seven moles” for their mole negro, colorado, amarillo, verde, chichilo, coloradito, and mancha manteles (or tablecloth stainer).
 All have a distinct flavor and color based on the chilis and herbs used.

 San Pedro Atocpan, a small town on the outskirts of Mexico City, produces 60% of the moles consumed in Mexico.
 Ninety-two percent of the town’s population makes a living preparing mole powders and pastes.
 A number of moles are made in the town, but mole almendrado (mole with almonds) is their signature mole.

 Other areas of Mexico have their own signature mole.
+Oaxaca and Puebla both claim to be the birthplace of moles.
+Puebla is famous for its Mole Poblano made with chocolate.
 The southeast is known for their mole amarillito, the Valley of Mexico for mole coloradito, Tlaxcala for mole prieto and Morelos for mole ranchero.
 Taxco has a pink version called mole rosa.

 If you are traveling through Mexico, check to see if there is a mole festival happening near you.
 The people are proud of their moles, and you probably won’t have the same one twice as everyone has their own recipe.